 - Dinner at the Oxtun Restaurant just outside the ticket booth is downright delicious.

-Sunrise Tour of Chichen Itza
+Take A Sunrise Tour of Chichen Itza

 As incredible as the sound and light show was, the sunrise tour of Chichen Itza was even better.
 You have to book a private guide in advance through your hotel, and it is a bit expensive, but it’s absolutely worth it!
 Our guide met us in the Mayaland lobby at 0-dark-thirty something.
 He walked us by flashlight to the Mayaland private entrance to Chichen Itza (it’s a real thing).
 We greeted the night guard and entered the grounds right behind the Cenote de Xtoloc (Well of Sacrifice, aka Chichen Itza Cenote).